acdh-oeaw/apis-core-rdf/docs/source/glossary.md

 RDF

 :   [Resource Description Framework](https://www.w3.org/RDF/) is a
-    standard model for data interchange on the Web.
+    standard model for data interchange on the web.
 In the context of APIS, RDF is used to provide data in a machine-readable format via the API.